telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

     provider.ImportSettings = importSettings;
 {{endregion}}

 > With Q3 2015 the __UriImageSource__ class has been introduced and it is not necessary to subscribe to the LoadFromUri event when you want to import an image with URI.
-(COMMENT: At the beginning of the sentence, you didn't follow the same format for referring to a release that I see in other articles in this release.
-Please review with your team and change if necessary.)

 ## UriImageSource Class